evannetwork/evannetwork.github.io/doc/Identity.md

 ---
 # Decentralized Identities

-In evan.network everything, no matter if human, machine or organization has a decentralized, self-sovereign identity which enables them to interact with each other in a trustful way.
+In evan.network everything, no matter if human, machine or organization has a decentralized, self-sovereign identity which enables them to interact with each other in a swift and trusted way.

 Identities are stored securely on the blockchain, ensuring that each identity is tamper-proof and can’t be impersonated by for example providing fraudulent documentation.
 Decentralized identities are a critical feature to evan.network, as they constitute a pivotal point for safe business conduct on the platform.